drummerdude2003/CursedDlls.BepinEx/README.md

 * Handguns without a safety (I.E. Glocks, TT-33, etc)
 * Semi Auto Shotguns (full auto with those is handelled differently currently unknown to us, might be with slam fire)

+#### `Cursed.BetterBipods` -- improves bipod recoil

+Bipods now have balanced recoil, more rearward than upward

 #### `Cursed.RemoveAttachmentChecks` -- removes checks related to attachments

 * All attachments are bi-directional
-* Bipods have balanced recoil, more rearward than upward
-* You can apply any attachment on any weapon
+* You can apply any attachment on any weapon in any attachment point
 * There is no upper bound on the number of attachments per weapon
+* If easy mag reloading is enabled, attachments will phase through objects to create yet more cursed guns

-#### `Cursed.RemoveMagCheck` -- allows any magazine to be used on any gun
+#### `Cursed.RemoveMagCheck` -- allows any magazine or clip to be used on any gun

-This change makes any magazine usable on any gun.
+This change makes any magazine or clip usable on any gun.
 Why not?

-#### `Cursed.RemoveRoundTypeCheck` -- allows any round to be used in any gun
+#### `Cursed.RemoveRoundTypeCheck` -- allows any round to be used in any gun or any magazine/clip

 Potatos in an SMG?
 Oh my!
-(Note Stripper Clips and SpeedLoaders are currently broken.
-Yes the 6Twelve is broken to *all* hell with this)
+This also adds some extra features to several other things.

+* Load any round into any speedloader
+* Load any round into the 6Twelve
+* Load any round into belt feds
+* The ammo spawner can now fill any gun in the game with any ammo
+* If an invalid round is created (ie a JHP shotgun shell) it is replaced with a FMJ .45ACP

 #### `Cursed.SuppressAssemblyLoadErrors` -- fix errors when loading certain plugins